mbiesiad/discoveries-biesiada/readme.md

 I try support the science as I can, so [here](https://soho.nascom.nasa.gov/) and [here](https://soho.nascom.nasa.gov/data/Theater/) are images.

 PS.
-If you see the 'SOHO-' without a number, that means comet are waiting to be confirmed & for an official number.
+If you see the 'SOHO-' without a number, that means comet are waiting to be confirmed & for an official number (by Karl Battams, project' coordinator).

 Best wishes. 🚀